TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Examples

 \subsection{Noisy quantum circuit}

 We present here an example which illustrates how the library can be used to perform calculations on quantum circuits.
 This example is different from the previous ones since it is not associated to a continuous-time evolution.
-The circuit we consider for this example has brick wall structure and is similar to the circuits encountered when discretizing (Trotter) an Hamiltonian evolution.
+The circuit we consider for this example has a brick wall structure and is similar to the circuits encountered when dealing with a Trotterized (discretized) Hamiltonian evolution.

-Consider here $N$ (even) qubits and a quantum circuit that is built from successive layers of unitary two-qubit gates as well as layers representing dissipative processes (or qubits errors).
-The first circuit layer, $L_{XX}$, is unitary and is defined by a product of (commuting) 2-qubit gates:
+Let us consider an even number of qubits $N$ and a quantum circuit that is built from successive layers of unitary two-qubit gates as well as layers representing dissipative processes (or qubit errors).
+The first circuit layer, $L_{XX}$, is unitary and is defined as a product of (commuting) 2-qubit gates:

 where $U_{XX}^\phi(i,j)$ acts on the qubits $i$ and $j$ and is defined by

 The next layer, $L_{ZZ}$, is also defined by a product of (commuting) 2-qubit gates:

 where $U_{ZZ}^\phi(i,j)$ is defined by